vinay-airmeet/Director/frontend/README.md

-# 🎬 Spielberg Frontend
+# 🎬 Director Frontend

 ## 📋 Overview

-Spielberg Frontend is a Vue.js-based user interface for the Spielberg project.
+Director Frontend is a Vue.js-based user interface for the Director project.
 It utilizes various components and libraries to create an interactive and responsive web application.

 ### 🧩 Key Components:
 - Vue.js 3